MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods.md

 :::image type="content" border="true" source="media/concept-authentication-methods/authentication-methods.png" alt-text="Illustration of the strengths and preferred authentication methods in Microsoft Entra ID." :::

-Microsoft Entra multifactor authentication adds additional security over only using a password when a user signs in.
-The user can be prompted for additional forms of authentication, such as to respond to a push notification, enter a code from a software or hardware token, or respond to a text message or phone call.
+Microsoft Entra multifactor authentication adds another layer of security over only using a password when a user signs in.
+The user can be prompted for other forms of authentication, such as to respond to a push notification, enter a code from a software or hardware token, or respond to a text message or phone call.

 To simplify the user on-boarding experience and register for both MFA and self-service password reset (SSPR), we recommend you [enable combined security information registration](howto-registration-mfa-sspr-combined.md).
 For resiliency, we recommend that you require users to register multiple authentication methods.
 When one method isn't available for a user during sign-in or SSPR, they can choose to authenticate with another method.
 For more information, see [Create a resilient access control management strategy in Microsoft Entra ID](concept-resilient-controls.md).